Leadership

 Drawing of PSEB complex at Yale.

-Service and Leadership
+Selected Service and Leadership

-2021 – 2025 CUPID, international co-spokesperson
+2021 – 2025 CUPID Experiment, international co-spokesperson

-2022 – 2023 Particle Physics Project Prioritization Panel (P5), Deputy chair
+2022 – 2023 Particle Physics Project Prioritization Panel (P5), deputy chair

-2020 – 2022 Coordinating Panel for Advanced Detectors (CPAD), co-chair
+2020 – 2022 APS Coordinating Panel for Advanced Detectors (CPAD), co-chair

-2016 – 2017 Natural Sciences and Engineering Research Council (NSERC), Subatomic Physics Evaluation Section, Co-chair
+2016 – 2017 Natural Sciences and Engineering Research Council (NSERC), Subatomic Physics Evaluation Section, co-chair

-2015 – 2018 Natural Sciences and Engineering Research Council (NSERC), Subatomic Physics Evaluation Section, Member
+2015 – 2018 Natural Sciences and Engineering Research Council (NSERC), Subatomic Physics Evaluation Section, member

-2016 – 2017 ASCAC Independent LDRD Review of DOE Laboratories, Member
+2016 – 2017 ASCAC Independent LDRD Review of DOE Laboratories, member

-2014 – 2017 High Energy Physics Advisory Committee (HEPAP), Member
+2014 – 2017 High Energy Physics Advisory Committee (HEPAP), member

-2014 – 2017 Nuclear Physics Advisory Committee (NSAC), Member
+2014 – 2017 Nuclear Physics Advisory Committee (NSAC), member

 Leadership News